 Veg biryani recipe, Learn to make vegetable biryani with step by step pictures.
 Most restaurants serve veg biryani that is not dum cooked since it is not economical to make it in large quantities.
 So they come up with so many quick versions of serving biryani to the customers, this is at least true in South India and even in Singapore especially when it is veg biryani.
 The most common method used is to make a very good vegetable gravy in bulk and cook the basmathi rice in bulk.
 When ever they get orders, they either layer or mix the vegetable gravy with the al dente cooked rice and serve.
 There is no dum process involved yet they taste great and very aromatic.

-Veg biryani recipe I am sharing today can be prepared in a pot or pressure cooker or can be dum cooked without layering.
+You can also check this Veg biryani in pressure cooker recipe which is super quick to make.
+The Veg biryani recipe I am sharing in this post can be prepared in a pot or pressure cooker or can be dum cooked without layering.
 It is special, a light veg biryani, not pungent, but has unique flavors that comes from the onion mint coriander paste and homemade instant biryani masala powder which iam sharing in the same post.
 If you have any other biryani masala powder in hand you can use it, biryani gets its taste and flavors from the biryani masala we use, so choose a good one.

 Veg biryani can be made with coconut milk or vegetable stock too.
 Just use coconut milk or vegetable stock instead of plain water to cook the biryani.